 Overall there are some very attractive development areas in Montgomery County.
 As mentioned previously, this plan identifies a few areas where focus should be given to support short-term and mid-term development.
 There are other areas where significant long-term development opportunities exist.
-While mentioned in this plan, these long-term opportunities are not the focus of the analysis.
+While mentioned in this plan, they are not the focus of the analysis.
+Also not included in the detailed analysis of this plan are the areas within the several communities within the county that have limited access to major commerce thoroughfares.
+There is economic development potential for these communities, though it is not of the type and scale of those identified by this plan.
+Nonetheless, each community should continue to support and grow their local economy as they do have a significant impact on the overall well-being of the county.
+Where appropriate, the county should work with the communities to support their economic development efforts.